Tanauan, Leyte: Tanauan Airfield and its logistical importance during the liberation of the Philippines

-The X and XXIV Corps from the United States Sixth Army took part in the liberation of Tanauan from the Japanese Occupation Forces immediately after the US and Allied Forces landed at the coastal waters of Leyte in October 1944.
+The X and XXIV Corps from the United States Sixth Army took part in the liberation of Tanauan from the Japanese Occupation Forces immediately after the US and Allied Forces landed on the beaches of Leyte in October 1944.
 Shortly thereafter, the United States Sixth Army, under the command of Lieutenant General Walter Krueger, established its headquarters in Tanauan.
 On November 15, 1944, a meeting was held at the site of the Sixth Army headquarters by the commanders and staff members of the major units who participated in the Luzon Campaign.

-When the US and Allied Forces had able to capture the Tacloban airstrip, the work to further develop it for US warplanes had been handicapped due to the heavy concentration of troops, supplies, and equipment in the area during the early stages of the operation.
+When the US and Allied Forces captured the airstrip at Tacloban, the work to further develop it for US warplanes was handicapped due to the heavy concentration of troops, supplies, and equipment in the area during the early stages of the operation.
 It was further hampered by insufficient supply of corals for surfacing the runway.
-Works were also simultaneously done on the other two airstrips of Buri and San Pablo in the vicinity of Burauen, but it was halted in the latter part of November 1944.
-A considerable amount of time and effort have been expended in futile attempts to make these airfields usable.
+Works were also simultaneously done on the other two airstrips in Buri and San Pablo in the vicinity of Burauen, but these were halted in the latter part of November 1944, as it was deemed that a considerable amount of time and effort had been spent in the futile attempt to make these airfields usable.
 The inability of the Sixth Army to meet its construction dates on the airstrips prevented the US forces from stopping the flow of Japanese reinforcements and made it impossible for the Allied Forces to give sufficient land-based air support to the ground troops.

-In a desperate move to have an operational airfield, Lieutenant General Walter Krueger received permission from General Douglas MacArthur to construct an airfield in Tanauan.
+In a desperate move to have an operational airfield, Lieutenant General Krueger received permission from General Douglas MacArthur to construct an airfield in Tanauan.
 On November 28, 1944, the headquarters of the US Sixth Army was moved to Tolosa to start the construction of the airfield.
 The airfield site covers an area bounded on the north, south and west by Embarcadero River, and on the east by San Pedro Bay.
-The site was favorably chosen due to its generally flat terrain, good sandy surface, and satisfactory drainage - which proved to be an excellent location for an airfield.
+The site was favorably chosen due to its generally flat terrain, good sandy surface, and satisfactory drainage, and was also proven to be an excellent location for an airfield.
 In December 1944, the field became operational.
-By December 25, 1944, there have been completed one runway with mat surfacing, one overrun, 90,000 square feet of warm-up area, 120,000 square feet of alert apron, one parallel taxiway, and 26 large dispersal areas.
-The control tower was code named “Velvet Tower.”
+By December 25, 1944, one runway with mat surfacing, one overrun, 90,000 square feet of warm-up area, 120,000 square feet of alert apron, one parallel taxiway, and 26 large dispersal areas were completed.
+The control tower was code-named “Velvet Tower.”

 All Marine Aircraft Group 12 (MAG-12) planes in Leyte, which played an important air support role for the Sixth Army, moved from Tacloban Airfield to Tanauan Airfield in December 1944.
 The airfield was used by the following units: